Skip to main content

 Saturday, 1 November

-We are departing Bari by coach for Vietri sul Mare via Venosa and Melfi Castle.
+We departed Bari by coach for Vietri sul Mare via Venosa and Melfi Castle.

 Venosa